 Fresh spirulina has never been available to most people.
 All of the large spirulina growers and almost all of the small farms have focused on dried spirulina because it is a cheaper and easier business.
 Making powder means that you don’t have to worry about refrigeration or storage life.
 We believe people today are looking for a real healthy plant-based food, not just a supplement.
 We believe that simple nutritious fresh foods are the best way to get the nutrition we need to be healthy.
 It’s a riskier business move for us, but we think people are really ready for this kind of food, and we hope you think so too.
 Please know that especially in these tough times 100% of our income goes to paying our staff and growing the healthiest spirulina possible.

 Can Greenspring Farms Fresh Spirulina be shipped?

 Yes!
-We are now shipping to the Western US (California, Arizona, Idaho, Nevada, New Mexico, Oregon, Utah, and Washington State).
-You can find all of our delicious fresh spirulina products here.
+We are now shipping to the across the whole US.
+We have overnight shipping within California and 2 day delivery to the rest of the US.
+You can find all of our delicious, fresh spirulina products here.

 How long will my Greenspring Farms Fresh Spirulina last?

 Greenspring Farms Fresh Spirulina is harvested live and packaged right on our farm.
 It will last until the Best By date stamped on the jar, which is typically three weeks after harvest.
 If you have any left you can easily freeze it (see the next question).